 Unlike most hard squash, delicata has an edible skin and tender flesh.
 The easiest prep is to slice it into half moons and roast with olive oil, salt, and pepper.
 Pair it with hearty greens, pomegranate seeds, and walnuts for a flavorful fall salad.

-Cut pumpkin like you would any other hard squash, roast the seeds, and use the flesh blended in pancake batter, gnocchi, and of course, pies.
+Cut pumpkin like you would any other hard squash, roast the seeds, and use the flesh blended in pancake batter, tortilla soup, vegan cookies, and of course, pies.

 Spaghetti squash is easily recognizable by its yellow color and oval shape.
-Its noodle-like strands and mild flavor match well with marinara sauce and curries, or they can be simply tossed with garlic, salt, and olive oil.
+Its noodle-like strands and mild flavor match well with curries and classic pasta toppers, from tomatoes and mozzarella to plant-based meatballs.

 This squash has the coloring of a delicata and the shape of a pumpkin.
 A true Misfits Market veg!
 Make the most of its light texture and sweet flavor by roasting with maple syrup and butter, then sprinkle toasted pepitas and walnuts on top.